Heroes (Willie Nelson album): Release and reception

 The cover of Coldplay's song "The Scientist", was originally released as a single in 2011.
 The song was included on Heroes after it gained public recognition for its use on a Chipotle restaurant television advertisement that was aired during Super Bowl XLVI.
 "Roll Me Up and Smoke Me When I Die" was released on April 20, 2012, to celebrate 420 day.
 The same day, Nelson performed the song live during the unveiling of his statue in Austin, Texas.
 The tracks "Just Breathe" and "Come On Back Jesus", were released as singles along with the non-album cut "Can I Sleep In Your Arms" during Record Store Day on April 21, 2012.

 On May 12, 2012, the entire album was premiered on Nelson's channel Willie's Roadhouse on Sirius XM Radio.
 It was released on May 15.
 According to the aggregate score website Metacritic, it received "Generally favorable reviews" based on nineteen reviews, with a final score of 70/100.

-Stephen Thomas Erlewine from AllMusic rated the album with three stars out of five.
-He called the release "an appealingly misshapen collection of classics, contemporaries, and originals".
+Stephen Thomas Erlewine from AllMusic called the release "an appealingly misshapen collection of classics, contemporaries, and originals".
 Erlewine said that the contributions of Lukas Nelson were "a wee bit too much", but that the son of Nelson "contributes [to] a couple of the record's best songs".
 Erlewine mentioned Nelson's dispersity through the tracks, stating that he "has no innate editor ... but when he does connect, it's a wonder to behold".
 In a review for Consequence of Sound, Matthew Kauffman Smith criticized Nelson's decision to include many collaborations on the album, saying it was "Willie Nelson himself" that made his previous albums so enjoyable.
 Chet Flippo writing for Country Music Television said that Nelson "never fails to amaze", citing his capability of succeeding with more material.
 Flippo closed by writing that Nelson's "ear for a good song is as acute as it has ever been".
 The Chicago Reader favored the album, saying, "it's a mixed bag that aims for pop crossover, with high-profile cameos ...
 It sounds like a recipe for a terrible album, but the results are actually pretty good."